isiak44/RasheedPBL/Project12/README.md

 ## Step 2: Refactor ansible codes by importing other playbooks to `site.yml`

-Before we start to refactor our codes, we pull down the latest code from main branch and then create a new branch `refactor`
+Before we start to refactor our codes, we pull down the latest code from the main branch and then create a new branch `refactor`

 ![git-chekout](images/git-checkout-refactor.png)

-In project 11, we wrote all task in a single playbook `common.yml`, these intructions is for only 2 types of operating system, but lets imagine we have more tasks and we need to apply this playbook to other servers with different requirements.
-In this case, we will have to read through the whole playbook to check if all tasks written there are applicable and is there anything that we need to add for certain server/OS families.
+In project 11, we wrote all tasks in a single playbook `common.yml`, these intructions are for only 2 types of operating systems, but let's imagine we have more tasks and we need to apply this playbook to other servers with different requirements.
+In this case, we will have to read through the whole playbook to check if all tasks written there are applicable and if there is anything that we need to add for certain server/OS families.

 This approach becomes more tedious and our playbook will become very messy with many commented parts.
 However, breaking tasks up into different files is an excellent way to organize complex set of tasks and reuse them.

-- First we created `site.yml` file inside `playbooks` folder.
+- First, we created `site.yml` file inside the `playbooks` folder.
 This file will become a parent to all other playbooks that will be developed including `common.yml` which means other playbooks will be referenced in the `site.yml` file.

-- Then we create a new folder `static-assignments` in the root of the repository which will be where all other children playbooks will be stored.
+- Then we create a new folder `static-assignments` in the root of the repository which will be where all other children's playbooks will be stored.

-- And then we move `common.yml` file inside `static-assignment` folder.
+- And then we move `common.yml` file inside the `static-assignment` folder.

-- Inside `site.yml` file, we use ansible import module to import `common.yml` playbook.
+- Inside `site.yml` file, we use an ansible import module to import `common.yml` playbook.

 ```
 ---